tattlemuss/minymiser/README.md

 Some experiments in compressing YM-2149 register data streams and depacking at runtime.

+The idea is to create a generalised music player with low runtime overhead (CPU and memory), in a tradeoff between normal music drivers (which tend to have higher CPU time) and "YM dump" methods (which tend to require large memory footprints)

-The core approach is to use [LZSA](https://github.com/emmanuel-marty/lzsa) to compress the stream of YM registers.
+The core approach is to use [LZSA](https://github.com/emmanuel-marty/lzsa) to compress the stream of YM registers, using a small rolling window of previous frames.
+This means that the memory footprint is limited to the packed file plus a small temporary buffer, rather than storing a larger YM dump in memory.

 C++ code for a compressor is in the "/packer" directory.
 It should produce .ymp compressed files.
 The code is a single file and is quite naive, but is essentially a working lzsa compressor.
+The command line is

+  packer input.ym3 output.ymp

+... where the input is a YM3-format file, as produced by Hatari amongst others.

 "player.s" is example code for playback on a standard Atari ST. It should play back the compressed streams in around 3-4 scanlines on an 8MHz machine.